PrathameshKhochare/Bike-Sharing-Demand-Prediction/README.md

 * Due to less no. of data in the dataset, the training R2 score is around 98% and the test R2 score is 99%.
 Once we get more data we can retrain our algorithm for better performance.
 * I have used Eli5 for Model Explainability.

+**For further information you can check the google colab file added in the repository.

+**If you find any mistakes or have any suggestions for me, please reach out to me, all the criticism is heartly welcomed.

+**You can also reach out to me for project collaborations.

+**My Email Id - khochareprathamesh10@gmail.com